 The Samsung Galaxy Note 7

-The Samsung Galaxy Note 7 was a major disappointment because the phone itself receive rave reviews and was ideal for the games of online baccarat Canada loves to play, and for players across the globe to get their gaming fix on the go too.
+The Samsung Galaxy Note 7 was a major disappointment because the phone itself receive rave reviews and was ideal for the games we loves to play, and for players across the globe to get their gaming fix on the go too.
 Soon after the phone was launched, there were reports of it catching fire.
 The fires were caused by the batteries in the device and Samsung had to issue a recall.

 Replacement phones also caught fire which ultimately led to the death of the Samsung Galaxy Note 7.
 At this time Samsung issued software updates that disabled any remaining phones and eliminated the ability for them to work as mobile smartphones.